“Does it seem to you that it is possible to speak of art? …It would be the same as trying to explain love.” – Eleonora Duse, 1858-1924

 Through her TEDtalk on Shame, Dr. Brené Brown inadvertently gets to the heart of great acting.

 Normal People (on Hulu)

 The Wizard of Wall Street

 The three most important aspects to Shelley Mitchell's approach are:

 1) Sounding unscripted.

 2) Understanding the author's intent (script analysis).

-3) Being attuned to your own truth, and cultivating greater and greater receptivity to the essence of your colleagues.
+3) Being attuned to your own truth, observing life, and cultivating greater and greater receptivity to the humanity of your colleagues.

 Films, books, links, youtubes and podcasts to get you started!

 - Watch all the fantastic videos on our 'Audit a Class' page